Mosquito Bites on Babies – Causes and Treatment

 Home Remedies for Mosquito Bites

-These remedies for mosquito bite relief for babies are effective and don’t have any side effects.
+If you are looking to treat mosquito bites on babies, a home remedy is a safe solution.
+These remedies for infant mosquito bite relief are effective and don’t have any side effects.
 The ingredients needed are available in your kitchen itself!

 Spread a fine-mesh mosquito net over your baby’s crib and car seat.
 This protects your baby’s skin from coming in contact with these terrible insects.